-Rent demand is regular in tourist areas and tertiary education precincts and towns, because while the workers or students in these areas may move fairly frequently, rental demand is constantly created by their need to live in the area for employment or education.
+Rent demand from workers is regular in tourist areas and is also regular from students in tertiary education precincts.
+While the workers or students in these areas may move fairly frequently, rental demand is constantly created by their need to live in the area for employment or education.
+When rent demand falls in education precincts during the semester breaks, it may rise in tourist areas.